-To help patients who suffer from eczema, we offer comprehensive treatment at our McMinnville, OR, and Newberg, OR, offices.
+To help patients who suffer from eczema, we offer comprehensive treatment.
 You may have this condition if your skin is irritated, itchy, or inflamed.
 Your epidermis, or outer layer of skin, is your body’s first shield against illness, disease, and infection, so restoring the health of your skin by managing eczema can help maintain your overall health.
 Dr. Richard Ecker and our staff can provide instructions to help you restore the natural protective barrier of your skin.
 To learn more about eczema or schedule a consultation with Dr. Ecker, contact our office today.

 - Scaly, dry skin or persistent rashes